 Symptoms, Risk and Diagnosis

 Bladder cancer forms in the cells of the lining of the urinary bladder.
 Depending on the type of cell affected, it may be transitional cell, squamous cell or adenocarcinoma.
 The main goal at the Siteman Cancer Center is to get a correct diagnosis of your condition and decide on the proper treatment.
-Specialists at Siteman excel in using the technology and experience to make an accurate diagnosis, often down to the genetic level, so the best treatment options may be identified.
+Specialists at Siteman excel in using technology and their experience to make an accurate diagnosis, often down to the genetic level so the best treatment options may be identified.

 Symptoms of Bladder Cancer

 - Blood in the urine (slightly rusty to bright red in color).